jgillick/python-cybergear/README.md

 ## CAN Interface

-Since there are so many CAN interfaces, the motor driver does not have built-in CAN drivers but has a couple simple methods to connect external CAN drivers to it.
+Since there are so many CAN interfaces available, the motor driver does not have built-in CAN drivers but has a couple simple methods to connect external CAN drivers to it.

 For example, using a Serial CAN USB adapter with `python-can` would look something like this: